ShadowZero3000/discord-soundboard/README.md

 Once you have a bot you will need to (optionally) set up a callback url in the oauth page of: `<your_url>/api/discord/callback` for the web ui to work.

-With that in place you'll want to record your Client ID, Client Secret, and Bot Token
+With that in place you'll want to record your Client Secret and Bot Token

 You will then need to invite the bot to your server (use the 'bot' page to create a url)